dbactual/thomaspaine/content/pages/resources/does-thomas-paine-have-any-descendants.md

 ---
-Title: Does Thomas Paine have any descendants?
+title: Does Thomas Paine have any descendants?
 ---

    No. Paine was an only child, and he never had children (that survived).